hemangchawla/allanlab/_pages/home.md

 worked on continual learning, semantic SLAM, 3D vision, deep learning, adversarial robustness, crowdsourced mapping, and camera auto-calibration.

-Prior to joining NavInfo, I worked on problems in path planning, control, and SLAM for healthcare and cleaning service robot startups.
-I have a postgraduate in [Robotics](https://tudelftroboticsinstitute.nl/) from [Delft University of Technology](https://www.tudelft.nl/), where I worked on mobile manipulation under [Dr. Martijn Wisse](https://scholar.google.nl/citations?hl=en&user=ddu5MKwAAAAJ).
+Prior to joining NavInfo, I worked on problems in path planning, control, and SLAM for robotics startups in the healthcare and cleaning service industries.
+I have a masters degree in [Robotics](https://tudelftroboticsinstitute.nl/) from [Delft University of Technology](https://www.tudelft.nl/), where I worked on mobile manipulation under [Dr. Martijn Wisse](https://scholar.google.nl/citations?hl=en&user=ddu5MKwAAAAJ).
 During my bachelors from [BITS Pilani](https://www.bits-pilani.ac.in/), I had the opportunity to work with [Dr. Bijay Rout](https://scholar.google.nl/citations?user=BH13o4YAAAAJ) at the